 It is hoped all accredited umpires will promote the Level 1 program to all unaccredited umpires and encourage them to undertake the Level 1 accreditation process.
 This is important to ensure an adequate number of accredited umpires for the future and for continued Australian Sports Commission funding of Softball Australia Limited.

-- This is the Full Manual including Attachments, Forms and Agreements
+– This is the Full Manual including the attachments with Forms and Checklists.

 This manual is an updated version published April 2017.

 |Attachment 1 – Code Of Conduct and Agreement Form (PDF 502kb)||Attachment 1|